Tertiumnon/coding.book/pages/development/classes-and-methods.md

 function findUser(filters: Filter[]): User {}
 ```

-If you work with JS, you have `undefined` value.
+If you work with JS, you can use `undefined` value.
 But when you're getting data from API, you can't get `undefined`.
 So, you will get `null` value.
 That's the reason, why I think that `null` value is more preferable.

 ```ts
 function findUser(filters: Filter[]): User | null {}